 Buy Bitcoins with Paypal – step by step tutorial

-Note: If you’re looking to buy Bitcoin with Paypal or a credit card for trading purposes only check out AvaTrade or Plus500 Bitcoin CFD trading.
-For more information read this post.
 One of the biggest issues today in Bitcoin is the fact that you can’t buy it very easily.
 Even though Paypal has been very favourable of Bitcoin in the past 2 years, it’s still an issue to find credible places to buy Bitcoins with Paypal in 2015.
 Why won’t Paypal allow this ?
 Simple.
 There are numerous chargeback cases created by scammers who buy Bitcoin with Paypal from you and then claim they didn’t receive anything.
 This way they get to keep their money and their Bitcoins.
-Here’s a really simple video illustrating this:
+Here’s a short video illustrating this.

 Option #1 – Buy Bitcoins with PayPal through Virwox